kovaacs/PWABuilder/docs/starter/quick-start.md

 There are just a few things you will need before getting started:

-- A Github Account, which you can create at [GitHub](https://github.com/).
+- A GitHub Account, which you can create at [GitHub](https://github.com/).
 - A code editor, such as [Visual Studio Code](https://code.visualstudio.com/).
 - A web browser, such as [Microsoft Edge](https://www.microsoft.com/en-us/edge).
 - [Node.js](https://docs.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-windows)